rails/rails/guides/source/constant_autoloading_and_reloading.md

 ### Autoloading and STI

-Single Table Inheritance (STI) is a feature of Active Record that easies storing a hierarchy of models in one single table.
+Single Table Inheritance (STI) is a feature of Active Record that enables storing a hierarchy of models in one single table.
 The API of such models is aware of the hierarchy and encapsulates some common needs.
 For example, given these classes: